theflaknine/ImageToMSFSKTX2/README.md

 - ForceNoAlpha: FALSE

 ### Decal textures
 *Used to apply details like labels and insignia on top of the base (albedo) texture.
-Currently, this uses the same flags as Albedo, but also handles TIF input.*
+Currently, this uses the same flags as Albedo.*
 - BitmapSlot String: MTL_BITMAP_DECAL0
 - UserFlags: QUALITYHIGH
 - ForceNoAlpha: FALSE